The Beagle Brigade

 Many will require significant decompression time, structured routine, separation anxiety support, careful management around doors and outside (due to flight risk), slow introductions, and LOTS of patience.

-All veterinary care must take place through Pet Medical Center; foster homes must be willing to transport dogs to Winona, MN for any vaccinations, surgeries, dental care, check-ups, and potential adopter meet-and-greets.
+All veterinary care (prior to adoption) must take place through Pet Medical Center; foster homes must be willing to transport dogs to Winona, MN for any vaccinations, surgeries, dental care, check-ups, and potential adopter meet-and-greets.
+Every beagle available for adoption will have their full pre-adoption veterinary care complete before going home.
+Once adoption is complete, adopters are welcome to establish care through their current vet or office of their choice.

 We realize this is a lot of information to intake, and value everyone’s thoughtfulness in carefully considering their lifestyle match.
 The ultimate goal is securing loving environments for the beagles to safely decompress, heal, and begin learning what normal life looks like.

-If you’ve considered the details above and feel you are the person to help along their journey, we invite you to apply on winonahumane.org/fostering.
+If you’ve considered the details above and feel you are the person to help along their journey, we invite you to apply on winonahumane.org/fosteringfor strictly fostering, or winonahumane.org/dogapplicationfor adopting.